philipbuuck/Quake-2-VS2013/README.md

 even on a Windows XP machine running Visual C++ 6.0.
 Believe me, I've tried.
 So rather than continue to wrestle with that, I have recreated the project instead.

-Please go to my website and comment if you would like to watch the videos, or if you have any questions.
+Please go to my website if you would like to watch the videos, or if you have any questions.

 http://philipbuuck.com/building-quake-2-with-visual-studio-2013

+This project is the exact same project created in the videos, except there were some extra unnecessary files left in that I have deleted.
+They are:

+/quake2.vcxproj.user<br />
+/win32/q2.aps<br />
+/win32/winquake.aps<br />
+/win32/qe3.ico<br />
+/win32/winquake.rc<br />

-All the best,
+All the best,<br />
 Philip